29 Nov 8 Must-Visit Beaches On The Hibiscus Coast PLUS What To Eat When You’re There

-Where to eat: Dart up to Manly Shops, 5 minutes away by car and enjoy a cold beverage from the friendly staff at Manly Bar & Grill.
-If you’re after a scoop of ice cream head to Manly’s best deli; Frankies Gelato or alternatively take away some a dish of creamy korma or flavoursome biriyani from India Village.
+Where to eat: Dart up to Manly Shops, 5 minutes away by car and enjoy a coffee from Hello Manly or cold beverage from Manly Bar & Grill.
+If you’re after a scoop of ice cream head to Manly’s best deli; Frankies Gelato or alternatively get wood-fired Pizzas from Due Amici.

 2. Arkles Bay